Blacksuan19/blacksuan19/README.md

 Linux.
 When I'm not busy learning something new, I'm usually lifting some weights, enjoying music or working on side projects.

-I prefer notebooks for Data Science projects, some of my data science projects can be found in Kaggle. <br> <br>

 ## ✉️ Get In Touch

 [![Email](https://img.shields.io/badge/Email-f1f1f1?style=for-the-badge&logo=gmail&logoColor=0f111a)](mailto:hi@blacksuan19.dev)